aspuru-guzik-group/selfies/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SELFIES documentation!
+Welcome to SELFIES' documentation!
 ===================================
-SELFIES (SELF-referencIng Embedded Strings) is a 100% robust molecular string representation.
+Please change the intro to: "SELFIES (SELF-referencIng Embedded Strings) is a 100% robust molecular string representation.
 A main objective is to use SELFIES as direct input into machine learning models, in particular in generative models, for the generation of outputs with high validity.

 This library is intended to be light-weight and easy to use.
-It is a general-purpose, sequence-based, robust representation of semantically constrained graphs.
-It is based on a Chomsky type-2 grammar, augmented with two self-referencing functions.

-The code presented here is a concrete application of SELFIES in chemistry, for the robust representation of molecules (see the original paper on `arXiv <https://arxiv.org/abs/1905.13741>`_).
-This library is intended to be light-weight and easy to use, and also, allow users the flexibility to customize the SELFIES language to their needs.

 For comments, bug reports or feature ideas, please use github issues or send an email to mario.krenn@utoronto.ca and alan@aspuru.com.

 Installation
 ############